List of Assassin's Creed characters: Callum Lynch

 Callum Lynch (portrayed by Michael Fassbender) (b.
 1979) is a descendant of Aguilar de Nerha, a Spanish Assassin.
 After being rescued from his own execution by Abstergo, he is placed in the Animus to relive the memories of Aguilar and find the Apple of Eden.
 After reconciling with his father, who murdered his mother to keep her out of Templar hands, he joins the Assassin Order, retrieves the Apple, and kills Alan Rikkin.

 Aguilar de Nerha

 Aguilar de Nerha (portrayed by Michael Fassbender) is a Spanish Assassin and ancestor to Callum Lynch.
-During the Spanish Inquisition, he attempts to protect the son of Sultan Muhammad XII of Granada, an ally of the Assassins who possessed an Apple of Eden.
+During the Spanish Inquisition, he attempts to protect the son of the Sultan of Granada, an ally of the Assassins who possessed an Apple of Eden.
 He manages to escape with the Apple and passes it on to Christopher Columbus for protection.

 Sofia Rikkin

 Sofia Rikkin (portrayed by Marion Cotillard) is a scientist and the head of the Abstergo Foundation Rehabilitation Center in Madrid.
 She is also Alan's daughter, and the two have a difficult relationship.
 In October 2016, Sofia comes into contact with Callum.
 During their time together the pair form a connection, but when Callum's escape from the Foundation leads to him killing Alan, she dedicates herself to chasing down her father's killer.